-Fostering Violence Prevention and Well-Being for Black Women, Families and Communities.
+Fostering Violence Prevention and Well-Being for Black Women, Families and Communities

-Project summary
+Project Summary

 The purpose of this study is to understand the prevalence and impact of domestic violence in Black communities, and to find strategies for prevention and intervention.
 Participants will be invited to participate in focus groups to gain and share knowledge about domestic violence in Black communities.
 The data will be used to create a training curriculum to mobilize Black men to take on leadership roles to prevent, and address domestic violence in Black communities.
 Participation in this study is voluntary and participants may withdraw from the study prior to the conclusion of the focus group.
 No identifying information will be shared with the public; all information is confidential.